tobbhie/dobby-reply-assistant/README.md

 1. **"AI service unavailable"**
    - Make sure the API server is running on localhost:8000
-   - Check your MODEL_API_KEY in the .env file

 2. **Extension not working on Twitter**
    - Refresh the Twitter page